legalize-dev/legalize-nl/nl/BWBR0017728.md

 Where a fixed fire-extinguishing system not required by this Chapter, is installed, the arrangement is to be to the satisfaction of the Administration.

-* Where an asterisk appears in the tables, the division is required to be of steel or other equivalent material but is not required to be of ‘A’ class standard.
+Space heaters, if used, are to be fixed in position and so constructed as to reduce fire risks to a minimum.
+The design and location of these units is to be such that clothing, curtains or other similar materials cannot be scorched or set on fire by heat from the unit.

 In spaces where penetration of oil products is possible, the surface of insulation is to be impervious to oil or oil vapours.
 Insulation boundaries are to be arranged to avoid immersion in oil spillages.

-### 14a.2.5.
-Fuel Arrangements
+### 14a.8.
+Fixed Fire-Extinguishing Systems Not Required by this Section

-### 14b.2.
-Table 14B.2 is a guide to the major requirements of this Section.
-The table is intended as a quick reference to the requirements and is not to be used in isolation when designing the fire safety arrangements.
+### 14b.
+STRUCTURAL FIRE PROTECTION – VESSELS OF 500GT AND OVER

 ### 14b.2.1.
 Structure

-‘Not readily ignitable’ means that the surface thus described will not continue to burn for more than 20 seconds after removal of a suitable impinging test flame.
+**Table 14B.2**

-### 14b.2.1.
-Structure
+### 14b.2.3.
+Main Vertical Zones and Horizontal Zones

 b Where spaces are of the same numerical category and subscript b appears, a bulkhead or deck of the rating shown in the tables is only required when the adjacent spaces are for a different purpose, e.g in category (9).
 A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an ‘A-0’ bulkhead.

-### 14b.1.
-Definitions
+### 14b.2.5.
+Fire Integrity of Bulkheads and Decks

 ### 14b.2.5.
 Fire Integrity of Bulkheads and Decks

-* Where an asterisk appears in the tables, the division is required to be of steel or other equivalent material but is not required to be of ‘A’ class standard.
+b Where spaces are of the same numerical category and subscript b appears, a bulkhead or deck of the rating shown in the tables is only required when the adjacent spaces are for a different purpose, e.g in category (9).
+A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an ‘A-0’ bulkhead.

 ### 14b.2.18.
 Arrangements for Other Flammable Oils

-All vessels should comply with the following:
+d For the application of 14B.2.3.1, ‘B-O’ and ‘C’, where appearing in table 1, should be read as ‘A-0’.

-The purpose of this section is to contain a fire in the space of origin.
-For this purpose, the following functional requirements should be met:
+* Where an asterisk appears in the tables, the division is required to be of steel or other equivalent material but is not required to be of ‘A’ class standard.

 Notes: To be applied to both tables 1 and 2, as appropriate.

-### 14b.2.12.
-Means of Escape
+### 14b.2.12.6.
+Emergency Escape Breathing Devices

 ### 14b.2.15.
 Public Address System